galaxyproject/SARS-CoV-2/1-PreProcessing/README.md

 ## The outline

 Illumina and Oxford nanopore reads are pulled from the NCBI SRA (links to SRA accessions are available [here](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/)).
-They are then processed separately as described in the workflow.
+They are then processed separately as described in the [workflow section](#the-history-and-the-workflow).

 ## Inputs

 Only SRA accessions are required for this analysis.
-The described analysis was performed with all SRA SARS-CoV accessions available as of Feb 13, 2020:
+The described analysis was performed with all SRA SARS-CoV accessions available as of Feb 20, 2020:

 1. Illumina reads